EncyclopediaRed/btcamp-87826/content/roadmap.md

           for purchase with a credit card on our website.<br /><br />

-          **Single Primary Product:** BütCamp is offering a single product in various package sizes.<br /><br />
+          **Single Primary Product:** Büt Camp is offering a single product in various package sizes.<br /><br />
       - title: Büt Advantages
         description: >